RushilBasappa/deployment-pipeline-jenkins-plugin/Readme.md

     * [health checks]<br>

 environments.bitesize contains building blocks for each environment you intend to deploy/manage.
-In order for Jenkins to manage multiple environments from a single Jenkins container, a standard naming convention for Kubernetes namespaces are required.
+In order for Jenkins to manage multiple environments from a single Jenkins container, a standard naming convention for Kubernetes namespaces are required.<br><br>
 <a id="projectname"></a>
 naming convention:<br>
-`<project_name>-<three_letter_env_name>`<br>
+`<project_name>-<three_letter_env_name>`<br><br>
 Ex. example-dev<br>
 Ex. example-tst<br>
 Ex. example-prd<br>
 <br>

-Breaking down the environments file
+Here is an example of a complete environments.bitesize config.<br>

 ```
 project: docs-dev